solana-mobile/solana-mobile-doc-site/blog/rewarding-saga-users.md

 For complete details, view the full [Saga Genesis Token documentation](/getting-started/saga-genesis-token).

+## Choosing a distribution method

+It is important to evaluate trade-offs when choosing a distribution method for rewards and make the right choice for your usecase.

+### Airdrop rewards

+With airdrops, the dApp snapshots and collects all the wallets of current owners of Saga Genesis Tokens.
+Then the rewards can be immediately distributed to these owners, with no additional friction from the user end.

+If you are choosing to airdrop rewards, keep in mind that, as of the time this article was written, not all Saga owners have minted their Genesis Tokens yet!

+### Reward Claims

+With _reward claims_, the dApp implements a flow where users navigate to some platform, verify their ownership of a Saga Genesis Token, and claim the reward.
+This way, rewards can be received on a rolling basis.

+Although there is a setup cost to implement this flow, the dApp can also use the opportunity to drive traffic to their platform, whether that is a website or even better -- their newly launched Saga mobile app!

+Now we'll discuss how to to implement a rewards claim with best practices that help keep users safe.

 ## Verify a Saga Genesis Token holder

-For certain use cases, like airdrop rewards or token-gated content for Saga users, you will need to verify ownership of the Saga Genesis Token NFT.
-This claiming flow can happen on a webpage or a mobile app, and it is crucial to implement this in a trustworthy and safe manner.
+For certain use cases, like rewards claiming or token-gated content for Saga users, you will need to verify ownership of the Saga Genesis Token NFT.
+This verification flow can happen on a webpage or a mobile app, and it is crucial to implement this in a trustworthy and secure manner.

-Roughly, these are the steps to verify a Saga user:
+Roughly, these are the steps to verify a valid claim by a Saga user:

 1. User uses _Sign in with Solana_ to prove ownership of a wallet.
 2. The Sign in output is verified on the dApp's backend server.